F. O. Matthiessen: Personal life

-The Rat and the Devil

-Rat & the Devil: journal letters of F. O. Matthiessen and Russell Cheney is a compilation of love letters—exchanged between closeted lovers Matthiessen and Cheney—published by a third party after Matthiessen's death.
-In their letters, Matthiessen and Cheney referred to one another by their aliases; Matthiessen was Devil and Cheney was Rat.

-"Devil & Rat in Love" was a live theatrical performance portraying Matthiessen and Cheney's story.
-Written and directed by Michael Bonacci, the full-length play portrayed the tragic love life of an artist and academic.
-It was also a tribute to Bonacci's partner, who had died a year prior to the release of the production.
+A compilation of letters between Matthiessen and Cheney was published in 1978 under the title Rat & the Devil: journal letters of F. O. Matthiessen and Russell Cheney.
+The title alludes to the pseudonyms by which the two refer to one another: Matthiessen is "Devil" and Cheney is "Rat."
+In 1992 the collection was adapted as a stage play, titled Devil & Rat in Love, written and directed by Michael Bonacci.
+The play was also a tribute to Bonacci's partner, who had died the previous year.

 Death

-Matthiessen committed suicide in 1950 by jumping from a 12th floor window of the Hotel Manger in Boston.
+Matthiessen committed suicide in 1950 by jumping from a 12th-floor window of the Hotel Manger in Boston.
 He had been hospitalized once for a nervous breakdown in 1938–39.
-He also continued to be deeply affected by Russell Cheney's death, which was caused by a heart attack.
-He spent the evening before his death at the home of his friend and colleague, Kenneth Murdock, Harvard's Higginson Professor of English Literature.
+He was also deeply affected by Russell Cheney's death from a heart attack, in 1945.
+Matthiessen spent the evening before his own death at the home of his friend and colleague, Kenneth Murdock, Harvard's Higginson Professor of English Literature.

 In a note left in the hotel room, Matthiessen wrote, "I am depressed over world conditions.
 I am a Christian and a Socialist.
 I am against any order which interferes with that objective."
 Commentators have speculated on the impact of the escalating Red Scare on his state of mind.
 He was being targeted by anti-communist forces that would soon be exploited by Senator Joseph McCarthy, and inquiries by the House Un-American Activities Committee into his politics may have been a contributing factor in his suicide.
-In an article subsection titled "Dupes and Fellow Travelers Dress Up Communist Fronts" in the April 4, 1949 edition of Life magazine, he had been pictured among fifty prominent academics, scientists, clergy and writers, who also included Albert Einstein, Arthur Miller, Lillian Hellman, Langston Hughes, Norman Mailer and fellow Harvard professors, Kirtley Mather, Corliss Lamont and Ralph Barton Perry.
-Writing in 1958, Eric Jacobsen referred to Matthiessen's death as "hastened by forces whose activities earned for themselves the sobriquet un-American which they sought so assiduously to fasten on others".
-However, in 1978, Harry Levin was more skeptical, saying only that "spokesmen for the Communist Party, to which he had never belonged, loudly signalized his suicide as a political gesture".
+In an article subsection titled "Dupes and Fellow Travelers Dress Up Communist Fronts" in the April 4, 1949 edition of Life magazine, he had been pictured among fifty prominent academics, scientists, clergy and writers, who also included Albert Einstein, Arthur Miller, Lillian Hellman, Langston Hughes, Norman Mailer and fellow Harvard professors Kirtley Mather, Corliss Lamont, and Ralph Barton Perry.
+In 1958, Eric Jacobsen wrote that Matthiessen's death had been "hastened by forces whose activities earned for themselves the sobriquet un-American., which they sought so assiduously to fasten on others."
+But, in 1978, Harry Levin was more skeptical, saying only that "spokesmen for the Communist Party, to which he had never belonged, loudly signalized his suicide as a political gesture."

 Matthiessen was buried at Springfield Cemetery in Springfield, Massachusetts.